 Adding freckles, wrinkles, moles, and other marks to the skin helps add more detail to a piece, as well as give the face personality.

 As you can see, I don’t mind a rough or sketchy end result, and I’m also not very concerned with symmetry.
 I personally think imperfections add a lot to the character and personality of a face, and I also really like the effect of sketch lines.
 If you are seeking a cleaner and smoother end result, an option is to turn off your sketch layers early on and spend more time on the final phase, smoothing out the colors more and refining the details.
-I hope you guys found this tutorial useful!
+I hope you guys found this how to draw faces tutorial useful!

 Download the PDF tutorial

 You can How to Draw Female Faces PDF Tutorial and keep around if you want to have it handy.
 Want to see more by Loish?
 Head to DeviantArt or her Tumblr feed and check out some of her very lovely and inspiring art.
-If you like her art (who wouldn’t!), considering buying her book, which was funded on Kickstarter in a mere 2 hours and is now available for anyone to purchase.
+If you like her art (who wouldn’t!), considering buying her book, which was funded on Kickstarter in a mere two hours and is now available for anyone to purchase.